 Step 4: End Tips

-You can peel of the default label using a sharp tool and glue it other way around or use it as stencil to generate your own. (see picture)
+You can peel off the default label using a sharp tool and glue it another way around or use it as a stencil to generate your own. (see picture)

 If you want to run this script at startup use rc.local method, put sleep 10before the line with your script to allow the execution.